ismailnyza/vue-chat/Contributing-Guidelines.md

 - **refactor**: A code change that neither fixes a bug nor adds a feature
 - **test**: Adding missing tests or correcting existing tests

-##### Scope

-The scope should be the name of the npm package affected (as perceived by the person reading the changelog generated from commit messages).

-The following is the list of supported scopes:

-- `animations`
-- `bazel`
-- `benchpress`
-- `common`
-- `compiler`
-- `compiler-cli`
-- `core`
-- `elements`
-- `forms`
-- `http`
-- `language-service`
-- `localize`
-- `platform-browser`
-- `platform-browser-dynamic`
-- `platform-server`
-- `router`
-- `service-worker`
-- `upgrade`
-- `zone.js`

-There are currently a few exceptions to the "use package name" rule:

-- `packaging`: used for changes that change the npm package layout in all of our packages, e.g. public path changes, package.json changes done to all packages, d.ts file/format changes, changes to bundles, etc.
-- `changelog`: used for updating the release notes in CHANGELOG.md
-- `dev-infra`: used for dev-infra related changes within the directories /scripts, /tools and /dev-infra
-- `docs-infra`: used for docs-app (angular.io) related changes within the /aio directory of the repo
-- `migrations`: used for changes to the `ng update` migrations.
-- `ngcc`: used for changes to the [Angular Compatibility Compiler](https://github.com/angular/angular/blob/master/packages/compiler-cli/ngcc/README.md)
-- `ve`: used for changes specific to ViewEngine (legacy compiler/renderer).
-- none/empty string: useful for `test` and `refactor` changes that are done across all packages (e.g. `test: add missing unit tests`) and for docs changes that are not related to a specific package (e.g. `docs: fix typo in tutorial`).

 ##### Summary

 Use the summary field to provide a succinct description of the change: